-For the last five years, SPRING has been working with multiple partners to maximize the impact of social and behavior change communication (SBCC) on nutrition outcomes.
+SPRING worked with multiple partners over the life of the project to maximize the impact of social and behavior change communication (SBCC) on nutrition outcomes.
 In 2014, SPRING and the Global Alliance for Improved Nutrition co-hosted a landmark event on Designing the Future of Nutrition SBCC in which programs with evidence of impact at scale shared their lessons learned.
 This event led to the development of two key resources for At-Scale SBCC:

 - The Strategic Agenda for At-Scale Nutrition SBCC (developed with GAIN) and